foundry-vtt-community/wiki.js/setup/hosting/truenas-scale.md

 > This assumes that the only app you want to access via 443 is this single Foundry instance.
 If you have multiple apps, you'd need to place a reverse proxy like Traefik between.
 That is out of scope for these instructions, but look for TrueCharts which includes a Traefik setup.

-## Dynamic DNS for CloudFlare
+## Dynamic DNS

-In a nutshell another custom app using `oznu/cloudflare-ddns` or `joshuaavalon/cloudflare-ddns` containers.
-Will document when I get around to setting that up.
-These are configured via ENV variables and use a CloudFlare API key.
+Use the [DDNS-Updater](https://www.truenas.com/docs/scale/scaletutorials/apps/communityapps/ddns-updater/) community app to set up dynamic DNS.